 Bromund, who joined Heritage in 2008, previously served nine years as associate director of International Security Studies at Yale University, a center dedicated to the study and teaching of diplomatic history and grand strategy.

-A columnist for Newsday, Forbes, and Great Britain’s Yorkshire Post, Bromund also writes regularly for National Review, The Weekly Standard, and FoxNews.com, and, in Britain,CapX.
-He is a regular contributor of commentary to The Daily Signal, Heritage’s multimedia news organization.
+A columnist forNewsday and Forbes,Bromund writes regularly forNational Review and FoxNews.com, and, in Britain,CapX and the Yorkshire Post.
+He is aregular contributor toThe Daily Signal, Heritage’s multimedia news organization.

-He has been interviewed or cited by BBC News, CBS News, Fox News Channel, CNN, Fox Business, Politifact, Radio Free Europe,The Atlantic, Bloomberg, TheChristian Science Monitor,Time,andThe Financial Times, among others.
+He has been interviewed or cited by BBC News, CBS News, CNN, Fox News, Fox Business, NPR, Radio Free Europe,The Atlantic, Bloomberg, TheChristian Science Monitor,Time,andThe Financial Times, among others.

 Besides contributing articles to scholarly journals, Bromund is the author of a chapter on former British Prime Minister Tony Blair and the fall of Iraqi dictator Saddam Hussein in the book“The Blair Legacy: Politics, Policy, Governance, and Foreign Affairs”(Palgrave Macmillan, 2009).

 In 2013, Bromund was recognized by the Second Amendment Foundation as its Scholar of the Year for his analysis of the Arms Trade Treaty.
 In 2016, he received the Foundation’s Global Leadership Award.
 In the same year, he received Heritage’s Joseph Shattan Award in recognition of the quality of his writing.